2 Exploring Candy database

 1. Open the database.

-2. Open form Pralines.
-The form opens in the form view.
+2. Open the Pralines form.
+The form opens in Form View.

 Figure 2.15: Form View of form Pralines.
-The data of the first record is displayed.
+The data for the first record is displayed.

-1. Put form Pralines in Design View on one of the following ways:
+1. Switch the Pralines form to Design View in one of the following ways:

-• Click in the bottom right of the program window on the button Design View .
+• Click the Design View button in the bottom right of the program window .

-• Choose tab Home > View (group Views) > Design View
+• Choose Home tab > View (Views group) > Design View

-• Right-clicking on the form name in the navigation pane and then choose Design View from the shortcut menu.
+• Right-click the form name in the navigation pane and choose Design View from the shortcut menu.

-In the design view, you can change the layout of the form and add controls like text boxes, labels, list boxes, checkboxes, etc.
+In Design View, you can change the layout of the form and add controls such as text boxes, labels, list boxes, checkboxes, and more.

-1. Put the form Pralines in the Form View with .
+1. Switch the Pralines form back to Form View using .

-2. Browse through the records with the navigation buttons on the left bottom of the document window.
+2. Browse through the records using the navigation buttons at the bottom left of the document window.

 • - First record